 The Shingle Replacement Process

 Reshingling a home can be completed in a short amount of time.
 You can safely guesstimate the project to take about one week.
 Depending on the size of the house and installing shingles around tricky spots, it might be slightly longer.
 Of course, the weather must be free from terrible seasonal conditions, like snowy and stormy days.
 We start by carefully tearing off your old rooftop to detect any damages on the base decking.
-Next, if any wood replacements are necessary, we can help with minor fixes on the spot.
-Then we carefully install your new shingles and reattach any gutter and trim to make your roof look like new once again.
+Next, if any wood replacements are necessary, we can help with minor maintenance on the spot.
+Then we carefully install your new shingles and reattach any gutter and trim to make your roof look new once again.

 What Material is Best for My Shingles?